This article is updated with the Spring 2019 update that changed the reward system.

 CWL happens once every month.
 This event is always previously announced on the events tab with a countdown.
-Once the the sign-up period starts the leaders of your Clan have 2 days to choose the members and sign-up your clan.
+Once the sign-up period starts, the leaders of your Clan have 2 days to choose the members and sign-up your clan.

-The minimum number of members to participate on this new War is 15.
+The minimum number of members to participate in this CWL is 15.

-Starting on April 2019, the Clan can sign-up to 15vs15 or 30vs30 wars.
-After the sign-up, there is no way to change and you must go through the 7 days of war with that size.
-Clans on Champions League can only make 15vs15 wars.
+Starting in April 2019, the Clan can sign-up to 15vs15 or 30vs30 wars.
+After the sign-up, there is no way to change, and you must go through the 7 days of war with that size.
+Clans on the Champions League can only make 15vs15 wars.

-Even tough this is the minimum, you can pick more player to participate.
-Since the event is seven 24-hour wars you can substitute members every day.
+Even though the war size is 15 or 30 members, you can pick more players to the CWL, but later-on you must select only 15 or 30 to go to the war.
+Since the event is seven 24-hour wars, you can substitute members every day.
 Think about this as a football team: if the player is not participating as he should, he can be replaced.

-Tip: we recommend signing up all member to the CWL, so even players that won't attack will get League Medals for the victories.
+Tip: we recommend signing-up all members to the CWL, so even players that won't participate will get League Medals for the victories.

 The whole event lasts a total of 8 days, with the first day being a preparation day followed by seven 24-hour wars.

 On the first day of preparation, you have to fill up the clan castles with defense troops.
-But this doesn't mean we will have only one preparation day, there are actually 7 preparation days.
-Once a war starts, the preparation for the next war starts as well, where not only you have to fill up the Clan Castles, but also choose the members that will participate on the next one.
+But this doesn't mean we will have only one preparation day; there are 7 preparation days.
+Once a war starts, the preparation for the next war begins as well, where not only you have to fill up the Clan Castles, but also choose the members that will participate in the next one.
 This is how you can replace bad players for the next war.
 The moment a war ends, the next one starts immediately.

-Another very important change from regular wars is the fact that each member can only make one attack per war, making every attack very important.
+Another significant change from conventional wars is the fact that each member can only make one attack per war, making every attack very important.
 If a player doesn't attack, an enemy village will not be attacked at all.

-The matchmaking is based only on the current league your clan is.
+The matchmaking is based only on the current clan's League.
 It's a ladder-based war.
-There is no war-weight, Town Hall levels, Engineered Bases, nothing, only the War League your clan is matters, making this a truly skill-based game mode.
+There is no war-weight, Town Hall levels, Engineered Bases, nothing, only the War League your clan is matters, making this a genuinely skill-based game mode.

-One quick note, the first time you enter on a CWL your clan will automatically enter a specific league.
-This league is based on the 15 strongest players of your clan.
-The higher your league is, stronger your clan and enemies should be.
+One quick note, the first time you enter on a CWL, your clan will automatically join a specific league.
+This League is based on the 15 strongest players of your clan.
+The higher your League is, the stronger your clan and enemies should be.

-On the first CWL event there were many complains of unfair matchmaking, but as soon as the stronger clans level up, the battles will start to be fair.
-It will take some time, but eventually you will be match against clans just as good as your clan.
+There were many complaints of unfair matchmaking on the first CWL event, but as soon as the stronger clans level up, the battles started to be fair.
+It takes some time, but eventually, you will be matched against clans with similar strength as your clan.

-A Clan can only participate in one war type at a time: Clan War Leagues, regular Clan Wars or a Friendly War.
-If your Clan decides to not participate on CWL, it can call regular Clan Wars without issues.
+A Clan can only participate in one war type at a time: Clan War Leagues, regular Clan Wars, or a Friendly War.
+If your Clan decides to not join in CWL, it can call regular Clan Wars without issues.

-A member that was not selected to join the CWL can also leave the Clan, join another Clan and participate on their Wars, he will not be ineligible.
+A member that was not selected to join the CWL can also leave the Clan, join another Clan, and participate in their Wars; he will not be ineligible.

 Once the Clan War League is over, the clan(s) with more stars will be promoted to the next League.
 The worst ones, demoted.